 - Consider canceling field trips at the start of the school year and rescheduling when there is good viral control.

 - To the greatest extent possible, use virtual group events, gatherings, or meetings, and promote distancing of at least 6 feet between people if events are held.
-Outdoor events over 250 people are prohibited.

 School meals play an important part in providing food security for children and adolescents.
 Decisions about how to serve meals must take into account the fact that in many communities there may be more students eligible for free and reduced meals than prior to the pandemic.